-Applicants with accumulated liquid assets who do not wish to set up asset distributions may be qualified by utilizing their assets divided by a 10 year (120 months) term and adding the result to monthly income.
+Applicants with accumulated liquid assets who do not wish to set up asset distributions may be qualified by utilizing their assets divided by a 7 year (84 month) term and adding the result to monthly income.
 In order to determine the assets available under this guideline, calculate the qualified liquid assets available to the Applicant(s) less the funds needed for the transaction's funds to close and reserves.
-Utilize the haircuts calculated under the Asset section of this
+Utilize the haircuts calculated under the Asset section of this Underwriting Guideline.

-Underwriting Guideline.
 Assets utilized must be financial assets (cash/cash equivalents, marketable securities, retirement assets, etc.).
 To meet asset requirements up to 10% of the assets utilized may come from cash out proceeds.
 Accounts utilized for Passive Asset Utilization may not be used for dividends, interest, capital gains, or other income sources.
 Account balances must be verified within 120 days of the note date, via statements or other verification of the account balance, unless more recent is required based on underwriter's discretion.
+Technical Refinance proceeds can be used as eligible assets.